SS De Klerk: Japanese service

+S/S Imaji Maru will be an underwater cultural heritage in 2044 under the Convention of the Protection of the Underwater Cultural Heritage (UNESCO), it’s natural to say that the history of the ship must be correct and out of the fiction.

+It has been repeated the base fiction concerning this tragedy in Wikipedia and among insincere diving centers.
+There were not POWs (prisoners of war) on board, over 700 local workers were rescued.
+The wrong information must be excluded hereafter.

 Sinking

 She lies on the sea bed 21 to 33 meters underwater opposite Labuan and Muara, Brunei.
-Imbari Maru lies 50 degree list to port.
+Imaji Maru lies 50 degree list to port.
 Divers are free to explore the wreck as there are many marine life around it.
 Lion fish and Frog fish can sometimes be spotted in the wreck.
 Her wreck was named “The Australian Wreck” which they mistakenly and falsely thought that she was sunk by Royal Australian Air Force on 16 September 1944.
 The woods on the ship had all rotten away which exposes the cargos inside her such as Chinese crockery and bottles.
 Her wreck was discovered in 2003 and now being treated as a war grave and tourism site.